Mansi642000/recipe_app/README.md

 - Database: The app creates `instance/site.db` automatically.
 Delete that file to reset the DB.
 - Image uploads: Uploaded files are saved under `static/uploads/`.
 Templates use `recipe.image_url` (either static URL or external URL).
 - Background images: The app serves the repository `images/` folder via a `/images/<file>` route.
 Confirm `images/bg1.jpg`, `bg2.jpg`, `lrbg.jpg`, and `allrbg.jpg` exist if you rely on hero backgrounds.
+- Dataset : The dataset used for calculating nutitional values is from Indian Nutrient Databank https://www.anuvaad.org.in/indian-nutrient-databank/

 Security
 - CSRF protection is enabled via Flask-WTF.
 Forms include hidden CSRF tokens.